Remove the primary user from Intune devices with powershell (Switch to shared device)

 How can I remove the primary user to switch the device to a shared device?

 When a device has no primary user assignment, it is categorized as a shared device.
 These shared devices are identifiable through a unique identification label displayed in the company portal.
 In this shared mode, all users have the capability to install apps on the device.
 However, self-service actions are not accessible when devices are operating in shared mode.
+So before you make this change, make sure your end users no longer need those self-service actions on that device.

 In this section we will look at how you can delete the primary user of all devices / a list of devices automatically via a powershell script.

 In the GitHub repository from Microsoft there is a script which shows how to change and delete the primary user for a single device.
 We have rewritten this script to loop through multiple devices as well to move this to the Graph SDK to make it easier to change.
+If you want to read more about the underlying API, the Microsoft Learn documentation for managed devices is a great reference.

 I have uploaded the customized script to my Git repository.
 Before you run it, you should adjust the filter so that only the devices you want to change are touched.